animalelder/meet/README.md

 ensures seamless display across devices, delivering an optimized user experience.
 Developed via Test-driven development, it prioritizes code quality and test coverage for increased app performance.

+## About Serverless Function Usage

+This app uses serverless functions to handle backend operations without the need for maintaining server infrastructure.
+For example, when a user requests upcoming events or chooses to filter events by city, the serverless backend can respond to these requests by retrieving and processing any data from the database.

+With the use of serverless architecture, the app maintains scalability, and cost-effectiveness--while giving any user seamless access to the event information.
+Using serverless functions is an efficient option for a modern web app.

 ## Run this project locally

 - Clone this repository